cardboard-iguana/cardboard-iguana.com/log/2021-10-13-tryhackme-complete-beginner.md

 * Exchange A ⊗ C and B ⊗ C
 * Construct A ⊗ B ⊗ C and use that as your symmetric encryption key.

-The magic here is in the operator ⊗ — it must be both commutative and very *very* hard to reverse even with knowledge of C. So “normal” multiplication *doesn’t* work here (since if ⊗ were multiplication, then it would be easy to extract A from A ⊗ C by observing C).
+The magic here is in the operator ⊗ - it must be both commutative and very *very* hard to reverse even with knowledge of C. So "normal" multiplication *doesn't* work here (since if ⊗ were multiplication, then it would be easy to extract A from A ⊗ C by observing C).

 ## Introduction to Windows